With the Traffic Journey report, you will be able to understand where your competitor’s audience comes from and where that audience goes next.

 Why is this important information?
 It can tell you:

-- Trending destination sites or traffic sources in your niche
+- Trending destination sites or traffic channels in your niche

 - Good websites to place a display advertising campaign